Argusville, North Dakota

 Argusville is a city in Cass County, North Dakota, United States.
 The population was 480 at the 2020 census.
-Increasing from 147 a decade earlier due to a huge housing boom from 2004 to 2008.
+Increasing from 147 two decades earlier due to a huge housing boom from 2004 to 2008.
 Argusville was founded in 1881.

 History

 Argusville was platted in 1881, when the railroad was extended to that point.
 The city most likely derived its name from a local newspaper, the Daily Argus.
 A post office was established at Argusville in 1881, and remained in operation until 1982.

+In 1890, Argusville was the site of one of North Dakota's deadliest tornadoes (then called an "inland hurricane") which killed seven people.
+Some locals claim that the town has never emotionally recovered.